 If you receive Medicaid, the program will pay for some limited home health care services.
 The services must be prescribed by your doctor as part of a plan of care for a particular problem, and the services must be directed at curing or rehabilitating you.

 Virginia offers a Program for All-Inclusive Care for the Elderly (PACE).
 PACE is only available in certain locations in the state.
 PACE participants receive their services from an interdisciplinary team of professionals like physicians, nurses, and social workers, whose role is to coordinate individualized care and services to keep seniors in their own homes and communities.
-PACE participants must be at least 55 years old, have income below 300% FPL, and meet the nursing home level of care.
+PACE participants must be at least 55 years old, meet the nursing home level of care, and be able to reside safely in the community with the help of PACE services.
 If you are interested in a PACE program, apply directly to the one you are interested in, and the program staff will help determine your eligibility.

-If you enroll in one of the above Waiver or PACE programs after you have been in a nursing home for more than 90 days, then you may be entitled to additional services aimed at transitioning you back to your home.
+If you enroll in one of the above waiver or PACE programs after you have been in a nursing home for more than 90 days, then you may be entitled to additional services aimed at transitioning you back to your home.
 You can get assistance making modifications to your house and with temporary rental payments while home modifications are being completed.
-These services are provided under Virginia's Money Follows the Person (MFP) program, which is funded through 2016.
+These services are provided under Virginia's Money Follows the Person (MFP) program, a demonstration project administered by the Virginia Department of Medical Assistance Services.
 You can get these services if you are moving into your own home or apartment, your family's home or apartment, or a small community-based group home containing no more than four unrelated people.

 If you do not qualify for Medicaid and do not meet the nursing home level of care, you may still qualify for some personal assistance services if you are physically disabled and need help with activities of daily living like eating, dressing, or bathing.
-Virginia's Departments of Aging and Rehabilitative Services offers personal assistance services through the Personal Assistance Services (PAS) Program.
-Note that you cannot participate in the PAS program if you qualify for any of Virginia's Medicaid Waiver programs.
+Virginia's Department for Aging and Rehabilitative Services offers personal assistance services through the Personal Assistance Services (PAS) Program.
+Note that you cannot participate in the PAS program if you qualify for any of Virginia's Medicaid waiver programs.
 To apply, contact Virginia's PAS program.

 1 | 2